 Un Cambridge engineering team developed a new AR system, an augmented reality based on a Head Mounted Display (HMD).
-It is able to provide a more complete 3D experience, without side effects such as nausea or visual disturbances.
+It is capable of providing a more complete 3D experience, without side effects such as nausea or visual disturbances.

 The device offers a visual field designed to provide a more comfortable viewing experience.
 Show images on the retina using a system that can keep them in focus regardless of distance.